What is a winter tick?

 Is the population increasing or decreasing?

-It depends on the specific area.
-Generally, the population appears to be stable, but it may be increasing in WMU E. As with any species, population performance is influenced by many factors, including habitat quantity and quality, the impacts of diseases and parasites, predation, hunting, and other sources of mortality.
+Generally, the population appears to be stable.
+As with any species, population performance is influenced by many factors, including habitat quantity and quality, the impacts of diseases and parasites, predation, hunting, and other sources of mortality.
 This means, at any given time, moose in some parts of Vermont may be doing better than those in other areas.

 Are Vermont moose healthy?